sergealeksis/country-counter-app/README.md

 ## info
 - ui/ux is currently optimized only for desktop browsers (chrome and safari)
-- now i'm working on mobile ui/ux
+- mobile ui/ux in progress